Afmjuniors/portifolio/README.md

 This Website was developt to be a resume, where its possible to view all my basic information.
 I will make sure to keep it up to date.
 The page projects will be all completed projects.
-To keep up with current projects follow me in my social midia.
+To keep up with current projects follow me in my social midia.<br>
 <img src="readme-image/card-project.jpg"><br>
 ### In each card you will find
 * A sreenshot of the project